-Each faculty member must keep an up-to-date class record book or computerized class records.
-Faculty members who choose to use computerized class records are required to keep an updated printed version.
+Each faculty member must keep an up-to-date class record book or computerized class record.
+Faculty who choose to use computerized class records are required to keep an updated printed version.

 The names, attendance records, and grades of students shall be recorded in ink in the class record book or maintained in computerized form in such a self-explanatory manner that a third person (perhaps an attorney or a judge) should be able to interpret the records and understand exactly how the final grade was determined.
-When class record books of full-time faculty members become filled, the books shall be kept in a locked filing cabinet either in the teacher's office or in the School Director/Department Head/Program Coordinator's office for at least as long as a student may appeal a grade.
+When class record books of full-time faculty members become filled, the books shall be kept in a locked filing cabinet either in the teacher's office or in the department head's/faculty chair's/program director's office for at least as long as a student may appeal a grade.
 In all cases the faculty member should keep the records for at least one semester.
 Hard copies of computerized records shall be maintained in a similar fashion.
-At any time the School Director/Department Head/Program Coordinator must be able to obtain a class record book from the previous five years.
+At any time the department head/faculty chair/program director must be able to obtain a class record book from previous years.

-Faculty members separating from the University or not teaching during any given semester must leave class record books and hard copies of class records with their immediate academic supervisor.
-All part-time faculty members and graduate assistants must leave their record books and hard copies in the School Director/Department Head/Program Coordinator's office at the end of each semester or summer term.
+Faculty members separating from the University or not teaching during any semester must leave record books and hard copies of class records with their immediate academic supervisor.
+All part-time faculty members and graduate assistants must leave their record books and hard copies in their department head's/faculty chair's/program director's office at the end of each semester or summer term.